SK8-PTY-LTD/SK8Tech_Document/en/introduction/faq.md

 > Depending on the purpose and requirements of the website, different strategy should be deployed.

->Contact us to find out exactly how to develop your website, or have a look at our services for more information on web development.
+> Contact us to find out exactly how to develop your website, or have a look at our services for more information on web development.

 ## How to make an mobile app?

 > Depending on the requirement of the app, one of many strategies could be chosen.

-Have a look at our services page for more detail.
-Tell us the kind of website or app you like, and we’ll send you a free proposal within 48 hours.
+> Contact us to find out exactly how to develop your website, or have a look at our services for more information on web development.

 ## What about WeChat?